 Do Some Shopping

 Searching for the bus to go back to my hotel, I discovered the floating market.
-Here you can purchase fresh fruits, vegetables and fish.
+Here you can purchase fresh fruits, vegetables, and fish.
 In addition to purchasing food, you can also visit the local shops for souvenirs and gifts for friends and family.
-On my first trip to Punda, I surveyed the area after my visit to the museums.
+On my first trip to downtown Willemstad, I surveyed the area after my visit to the museums.
 The cruise ships stopped in the Otrobanda on the second day, so I did most of my shopping in the morning before the “big rush” came in.

 My first night in, I had no choice, but to eat at the resort, but once I went to town, I found my way to Plasa Bieu (The Old Market).
 I was pretty early for lunch, but John from Grasia di Dios hooked me up with stewed iguana with rice, veggies, plantains and cucumber souse (Souse is a pickling method of preparing meats and vegetables).
-Since my family is West Indian, I told him to bring the pepper sauce so I know it’s real.
+Since my family is from the Caribbean, I told him to bring the pepper sauce so I know it’s real.

 On my visit to the Kura Hulanda Museum, I made a stop at the cafe to have Keshi Yena which is an Aruban and Curaçaoan main course dish, consisting of a large round ball of cheese stuffed with spiced meat, served steamed or baked.
 It reminded me of chili with cheese on top.
-Because it was on their resort, the price was high, but the food was very good.
+Because it was at their resort, the price was high, but the food was very good.
 I needed to find this in the old market.

 Visit the Museums